Marie Michael Library

 Analysis

-- The Guardian’s Datablog provides interesting examples of how publicly available data can be analysed and presented, including some tools for data analysis.
+- The Guardian’s Datablog provides examples of how publicly available data can be analysed and presented, including tools for data analysis.
 While it is written in the context of journalism, the methods are useful for anyone who wants to make information available in ways that make sense to people.

 - Taylor-Powell, E., & Renner, M. (2003).
 Analyzing qualitative data.
-Madison, WI: University of Wisconsin.
+University of Wisconsin.
 (168K pdf)

 - Taylor-Powell, E. (1996).
 Analyzing quantitative data.
-Madison, WI: University of Wisconsin.
+University of Wisconsin.
 (126K pdf)

 Sharing Research Results